 There is a sequence way in which we secure staff inputs on goal development.

 Based on my observation, first, principal often calls all his vices and coordinators to discuss school goal development and other issues.
-Then, the results of the regular meetings of vice principals and coordinators are taken to a forum...which then reported to the RAKER (meeting at which work is accomplished).
+Then, the results of the regular meetings of vice principals and coordinators are taken to a forum...which then reported in the RAKER.